tiagodeluna/study-notes/DevOps/devops-edx-course.md

 Private Cloud Tools (IaaS):
 - OpenStack, CloudStack, VMWare vCloud, Microsoft Azure

+##### Provisioning: Containers

+- Container image build scripts, meta and templates should be kept in version control
+- All container images should be reproducible from source (version control)
+- Typically CM tools are not used inside of a running container
+- Configuration files and meta are typically shared by the container host
+- Containers work well with Immutable Delivery models

+Tools:
+- Docker, Rocket, LXD, LXC (Native Linux Containers), Amazon (ECS), Microsoft (ACS), Google (GCS)
+  + Obs: Amazon ECS and Microsoft ACS are Docker implementations

+#### Infrastructure Image Portability

+- Conversions between different infrastructures
+- Conversions between different stages in the pipeline
+- Directory structures and shared files

+Example:
+- Desktop
+  + Vagrant BOX format
+- Build
+  + QCOW2
+- QA (testing and quality assurance)
+  + AMI
+- Production
+  + VMDK

+> You have to automate all that process of conversion and deal with the operational cost of the different platforms and potential inconsistencies

 ### Automated Testing

 ### Deployment Strategies (Zero Downtime Release)